VisionExpo/LegalLens-RAG-Agent/README.md

 Unlike traditional OCR or text-only NLP pipelines that flatten documents and lose structure, SamvidAI introduces **OpticalRAG** — a visual-first, retrieval-augmented architecture that preserves spatial context while dramatically reducing token cost, latency, and hallucinations.

-> **Philosophy**
+---

+## 🧭 Philosophy

-> *We do not replace attorneys.
-We empower them.*
+> **We do not replace attorneys.
+We empower them.**

-> SamvidAI automates extraction, risk flagging, and summarization so legal experts can focus on judgment, validation, and strategy.
+SamvidAI automates extraction, risk flagging, and summarization so legal experts can focus on **judgment, validation, and strategy**.

 ---